Post Brexit intellectual property rights

 EU trade mark cancellation proceedings

-Where an EUTM is subject to revocation and/or invalidity proceedings which are ongoing on 01 January 2021, the comparable UK trade mark will ultimately suffer the same fate as the EUTM, that is, if the EUTM is held to be invalid then the comparable UK trade mark will also be held to be invalid and the date of effect of the declaration of cancellation in the UK will be the same as in the EU.
+Where an EUTM is subject to revocation and/or invalidity proceedings (collectively cancellation proceedings) which were ongoing on 01 January 2021, the comparable UK trade mark will ultimately suffer the same fate as the EUTM, that is, if the EUTM is held to be invalid then the comparable UK trade mark will also be held to be invalid and the date of effect of the declaration of cancellation in the UK will be the same as in the EU.

 However, the cancellation will only have effect if the grounds are applicable in the UK.
 This means you do not need to file a separate action against the comparable UK trade mark after 01 January 2021.

-Use of an EUTM, whether inside or outside of the UK, which has been made prior to 01 January 2021 will count as use of the comparable UK trade mark.
+Use of an EUTM, whether inside or outside of the UK, which was made prior to 01 January 2021 counts as use of the comparable UK trade mark.